Ed Asner Fast Facts

 Other Facts:

-Nominated for 20 Emmy Awards, including 17 nods for Primetime Emmys and three for Daytime Emmys, and has won seven for primetime.
+Nominated for 20 Emmy Awards, including 17 Primetime Emmys and three Daytime Emmys, and has won seven for primetime.

-Nominated for 20 Emmy Awards, including 17 nods for Primetime Emmys and three for Daytime Emmys, and has won seven for primetime.
+Nominated for 20 Emmy Awards, including 17 Primetime Emmys and three Daytime Emmys, and has won seven for primetime.

 Only actor to win both a comedy and a drama Primetime Emmy for the same role, for "Lou Grant."